ledy-ccl/cs348-hw4/aux_readme_2.md

 ## `student_code.py`

-This file defines the two classes you must implement, KnowledgeBase and InferenceEngine.
+This file defines the two classes you must implement, `KnowledgeBase` and `InferenceEngine`.

 ### KnowledgeBase